Geelong: Economy

 Geelong has a number of shopping precincts in the CBD and surrounding suburbs.
-The two main shopping centres are located in the CBD - Westfield Geelong and Market Square, with smaller centres in the suburbs including Belmont Village and Waurn Ponds Shopping Centre in the south, Bellarine Village in Newcomb in the east, and Corio Shopping Centre in the north.
+The two main shopping centres are located in the CBD, Westfield Geelong and Market Square, with smaller centres in the suburbs including Belmont Village and Waurn Ponds Shopping Centre in the south, Bellarine Village in Newcomb in the east, and Corio Shopping Centre in the north.
 The opening of the major shopping centres has caused a decline in strip shopping on Moorabool Street, with many empty shops and few customers.
 Geelong is also home to Mitre 10's largest franchisee – Fagg's – operating five stores across the town and employing over 160 people.

 These major research laboratories are located in the Geelong area: the CSIRO Australian Animal Health Laboratory in East Geelong, CSIRO Division of Textiles and Fibres Technology in Belmont, and the Marine and Freshwater Resources Institute at Queenscliff.

 The scheduled closure of Ford's Australian manufacturing base in 2016 was confirmed in late May 2013.
 Headquartered in the Victorian suburb of Broadmeadows, the company had registered losses of AU$600 million over the five years prior to the announcement.
 It was noted that the corporate fleet and government sales that accounted for two-thirds of large, local car sales in Australia were insufficient to keep Ford's products profitable and viable in Australia.

 Following the decision by Shell to close its Geelong refinery in April 2013, a third consecutive annual loss was recorded for Shell's Australian refining and fuel marketing assets.
-Revealed in June 2013, the writedown is worth AU$203 million, and was preceded by a $638-million writedown in 2012 and a $407-million writedown in 2011 after the closure of the Clyde Refinery in Sydney.
+Revealed in June 2013, the writedown is worth AU$203 million, and was preceded by a $638 million writedown in 2012 and a $407 million writedown in 2011 after the closure of the Clyde Refinery in Sydney.
+Eventually, Shell sold the refinery to a subsidiary of oil trader Vitol in August 2014.

 In April 2016 Target announced that it would be moving its headquarters out of North Geelong to Williams Landing in Melbourne's west.